Co-occurring conditions and autism

 Attention deficit hyperactivity disorder (ADHD)

-How common is ADHD in children with autism spectrum disorder?
+How common is ADHD in autistic children?

 How is ADHD treated?